wirrunna/CamillaDSP-an-implemantation/README.md

 This is the screen showing CamillaDSP with JiveLite.

-![alt text](<Images/10.1 back showing RPi5 plugs and FLIRC and remote.jpg>) This shows the back of the screen with the RPi5 mounted.
+![alt text](<Images/10.1 back showing RPi5 plugs and FLIRC and remote.jpg>)

+This shows the back of the screen with the RPi5 mounted.
 The support legs have a slot  allowing cables to be fed through keeping some tideness.
 The FLIRC is attached on the right hand side to a USB extension cable, the old Squeezebox remote is beside the screen.

 ![alt text](<Images/10.1 screen Jivelite and Firefox CamillaDSP.jpg>) This is a Prt Sc from the RPi5 showing the screen in more detail while playing.
+Note the top of the screen showing icons, the Raspberry will display various system utilities, the keyboard will display/hide the on-screen keyboard.
+The icons on the far right also show details in drop down menus.

 ![alt text](<Images/10.1 screen Pipeline - collapsed.jpg>)
 This is a Prt Sc showing the Pipeline in collapsed mode.